BarryFirman/sms-client/README.md

-# Mobile Phoner Number Client
+# Mobile Phone Number Client
-An application that automically formats and validates a mobile telephone number before sending to a Rail API.
+An application that automatically formats and validates a mobile telephone number before sending to a Rail API.

 ## Usage
 Enter the mobile phone number in the following formats: